-in the regression.
+When we control for this extensive set of variables, the variation in UV-R that we exploit should essentially be due to variation in cloud cover, as the auxiliary determinants of UV-R are controlled for in the regression.
 It is worth observing that the link between cloud cover and UV-R in practice is a complex one.
 Climatic research has demonstrated that the extent of cloud attenuation of UV-R depends on many different properties of the cloud cover, including cloud amount, cloud thickness, cloud type, relative position of the sun and the clouds, and the number of cloud layers (see Calbó et al., 2005).
 Surface UV-R is sometimes affected by clouds in such a manner that it is higher under partially cloudy than under cloudless conditions, an effect known as cloud enhancement.
 In general, clouds are one of the major uncertainties in the estimation and forecasting of UV-R trends (Calbó et al., 2005).
-Overall, we therefore believe that the variation we exploit is external, in the sense of Deaton (2012).
+Overall, we, therefore, believe that the variation we exploit is external, in the sense of Deaton (2010).

-Nevertheless, there are at two lingering concerns.
-First, the UV-R variable may be spuriously correlated with (non UV-R related) diseases that just happen to be more pervasive in high UV-R areas.
-Second, UV-R may be correlated with institutions or cultural values, which in complex ways were influenced by climatic conditions.
+Nevertheless, there are two lingering concerns.
+First, the UV-R variable may be spuriously correlated with (non-UV-R related) diseases that just happen to be more pervasive in high-UV-R areas.
+Secondly, UV-R may be correlated with institutions or cultural values, which in complex ways were influenced by climatic conditions.

-In order to deal with the first concern we examine the robustness of our results to the inclusion of a range of tropically clustered diseases that are epidemiologically independent of UV-R. We also examine an affliction, which is epidemiologically related to UV radiation: skin cancer.
+In order to deal with the first concern, we examine the robustness of our results to the inclusion of a range of tropically clustered diseases that are epidemiologically independent of UV-R. We also examine an affliction, which is epidemiologically related to UV-R: skin cancer.
 These robustness checks leave the link between UV-R and prosperity largely unaffected, as shown in the Supplementary Appendix.8

 In order to gauge the relevance of the second concern in a cross-country setting, we check the resilience of the UV/income gradient to additional indirect and direct controls for culture and institutions.
 Again, we find no indication that UV-R is simply picking up variation attributable to culture or institutions; these results are also found in the Supplementary Appendix.
 Moreover, we explore the hypothesis using within-country variation, as discussed below.
-In this setting we are able to control more decisively for institutions and/or cultural determinants of productivity.
+In this setting, we are able to control more decisively for institutions and/or cultural determinants of productivity.